telerik/blazor-docs/components/upload/overview.md

 * `WithCredentials` - Controls whether to send credentials (cookies, headers) for cross-site requests (see the [XMLHttpRequest.withCredentials property](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials)).
 You can also add extra information to the request (such as authentication tokens and other metadata) through the `OnUpload` and `OnRemove` [events]({%slug upload-events%}).

+* `Class` - the CSS class that will be rendered on the main wrapping element of the Upload component

 * [Validation]({%slug upload-validation%})